 The real key to a good smoothie bowl?

 A high-speed blender.
 My blender has honestly changed the way I use my kitchen.
 While it may be one of the more expensive kitchen items you can buy, it’s totally worth the investment.
 One sturdy and versatile blender is worth every cent.
 High-speed blenders can perform certain tasks that regular blenders can’t, such as making nut butters and milks, whipping up instant ‘ice creams’, grinding coffee beans, and creating extremely smooth drinks.
+See some glass blender reviews.

 It’s time to say goodbye to ‘sip and chew’ green smoothies for good.
 If you gravitate towards eating raw food, a high-speed blender will enable you to extract all the fibre and juice from your fresh produce without any pulp, which means you get better bang for your buck and less waste; it’s a winner all-round!
 You’ll notice that high-speed blenders vary dramatically in price.
 Rather than pay a premium for a brand name, I’d recommend purchasing a blender with a good warranty, as you want it to be a long-lasting investment, because you and your smoothie bowls are so worth it.